 - pinch ground black pepper

-- 2 tsp sriracha or sambal oelek optional
+- 2 teaspoon sriracha or sambal oelek optional

 - 2 green onions thinly sliced